pweingar/FoenixMgr/Readme.md

 ## Batch Files

-This package includes four DOS batch files to help automate using the tool:
+This package includes four DOS batch files and Unix/Linux shell scripts to help automate using the tool:

 * `dump`: takes an address (in hex) and an optional byte count (also in hex) and dumps memory at that address to the screen: `dump 010000 20`.

 * `run`: take an Intel HEX file and downloads it into the C256's memory.
 If the HEX file includes a block of memory covering the processor's RESET hardware vector, this will also cause the program in the HEX file to run starting with the RESET handler provided: `run basic816.hex`.

 * `lookup`: takes a label and an optional byte count (in hex).
 The label is used to search the LBL file of the project for an address.
 If the address is found, the memory starting at that address will be dumped to the screen: `lookup COUNTER`.

 * `deref`: takes a label and an optional byte count (in hex).
 The label is used to search the LBL file of the project for an address.
 If the address is found, the three bytes starting at that address will be read from the C256 memory and used as the starting address to dump memory to the screen: `deref INDEX 30`.

 * `flash`: takes a binary file containing a flash image and an optional address.
 The binary image must be exactly 512KB and is copied raw to the address provided (or the default address from the INI file).
 The existing flash data is erased and replaced by the data in the BIN file.
 The script will ask for confirmation before begining the process.

 ## TCP Bridge Mode
-C256Mgr can also be configured to act as a TCP-to-serial bridge, allowing remote clients on your network to use the debug port without being physically connected to the Foenix.
+FoenixMgr can also be configured to act as a TCP-to-serial bridge, allowing remote clients on your network to use the debug port without being physically connected to the Foenix.
 This can be useful if you want to undock your laptop.
 It's also the only solution available for Mac users, since the driver for the MaxLinear/Exar I/O chip has not been updated for more recent versions of macOS.

-To run the C256Mgr in TCP bridge mode, use these two options:
+To run the FoenixMgr in TCP bridge mode, use these two options:

 * `--tcp-bridge`: Set this to the host and port you want to listen on, for example, `192.168.1.114:2650`.
 Note that you should not listen on the loopback interface (`127.0.0.1`), as that would not work for remote client connections.

 * `--port`: Set this to the serial port of the Foenix, like you would when communicating directly.

 ### Running on a Raspberry Pi
 It can be handy to use a Raspberry Pi as the TCP bridge.
 However, getting one setup for this function requires a bit of work.
 Here are some notes that might help you in this situation:

 1. Remove the existing CDC-ACM serial driver
    ```